kpaede/Excerpt-Outline-Mindmap-Editor/README.md

 ## Mobile support

 The plugin offers mobile support.
 You can navigate, edit, and restructure your mindmaps using touch gestures.
-Double tap for a node context menu; stay long on a node to pick it up.
+Double tap for a node context menu; long-press a node to pick it up.
 Everything else works like on the desktop version.

 ---